 Smoke alarms should test out at least on a monthly basis.
 This can be done by pushing their test buttons.
 If you receive an indicator from the device that the battery is low, replace it right away.
 Never wait to do it, you might forget and then it could be too late in the actual event of a fire.

 Quite a lot of them come with a 10-year battery included.
 Also, those that are hard-wired alarms should be replaced when they reach 10 years old or even before.

 We are hopeful that you have picked up some handy tips as you reach the end of this article.
 We all hope we never find ourselves in a situation involving fire, but in case we ever do it is of paramount importance that we know what to do if it does happen.

-Action on Hearing Loss had a shop that provided really good quality items, but as of May 2020, they stopped selling items in their shop.
+Action on Hearing Loss had a shop that provided really good quality items, but as of May 2020, they stopped.
+The site has been acquired by RNID and they refer you to FireBlitz's shop.
 The link does refer you to other places to help any affected individuals, including devices for the hearing impaired.

 To read more articles like this, go to our Home Alarms page.

 About The Author